The Antilibrary

 I Will Teach You to Be Rich - Ramit Sethi

-- Much more modern and timely advice: Get the big things right and don't stress so much about the small ones.
+- Much better than the clickbait-title makes it out to be.
+Much more modern and timely advice: Get the big things right and don't stress so much about the small ones.
 I enjoy his focus on the idea of a "rich life"—one where you can "spend lavishly on things you really enjoy, but cut back mercilessly on other things."
+If I had to recommend one book on personal finance, it'd be this one.

 Other